Quantify the value of Netskope One SSE – Get the 2024 Forrester Total Economic Impact™ study

 ZTDP: A Netskope Zero Trust Framework

 ZTDP is a new security framework created by Netskope.
-We define Zero Trust Data Protection as an application of the core principles of zero trust in order to guard your data from unauthorized viewing, movement, alteration, and exfiltration.
+We define Zero Trust Data Protection as an application of the core principles of zero trust to guard your data from unauthorized viewing, movement, alteration, and exfiltration.

 The addition of other tools like analytics platforms and inline visibility to cloud, web, and network usage allows these administrators to tailor their zero trust rules and prevent unauthorized lateral movement to other sets of data.
-All in all, ZTDP is a first line of defense against unauthorized data access and exfiltration.
+ZTDP is a first line of defense against unauthorized data access and exfiltration.

-While both of these concepts utilize zero trust, ZTNA deals with applying the model strictly for the purposes of guarding network access, while ZTDP applies zero trust to the protection of access to data.
+While both concepts utilize zero trust, ZTNA deals with applying the model strictly for the purposes of guarding network access, while ZTDP applies zero trust to the protection of access to data.
 In a perfect world, companies would utilize both concepts as a safeguard against network intrusions and data exfiltrations/alterations.

 Zero trust predictions and insights from Gartner